 Private vs Public vs Hybrid 5G: What Manufacturers Need to Know

 Manufacturers with large production sites face a connectivity question that did not exist five years ago: should AGVs, humanoid robots, tablets, and video cameras run on private 5G, public 5G, or a hybrid of both?
+This IIoT World article is based on a video interview recorded at Hannover Messe 2026.
 The answer depends on which devices need low latency, which data must stay on site, and how often the production layout changes.
 In an interview at Hannover Messe 2026, Sam Waes of Orange Business, a global integrator operating across 65 countries, explained how each option works in practice, what sovereign AI adds to the equation, and why one paper manufacturer used the combination to start selling energy back to the grid.
+This IIoT World article is based on a video interview recorded at Hannover Messe 2026 with Sam Waes (Head of Smart Industries Europe, Orange Business).

 Three Types of 5G and When Each One Fits